dafer45/TBTK/doc/Manual.md

 	FourierTransform::ForwardPlan<complex<double>> plan(
 		in,
 		out,
-		SIZE_X,
-		SIZE_Y,
+		{SIZE_X, SIZE_Y, SIZE_Z}
-		SIZE_Z
 	);
 ```
-Plans for one- and two-dimensional transforms are obtained by dropping the later arguments.
+Plans for different dimensionality are obtained by supplying a different number of size arguments.
 A corresponding plan for the inverse transform can be created by replacing ForwardPlan by InversePlan.

 It is also possible to specify a custom normalization factor.